pkeilbach/htwg-practical-nlp/docs/lectures/introduction.md

     ??? info "Answer"

-        - example: sentiment analysis based on word count, or a regex to map tracking numbers to shipping companies
+        Examples would be sentiment analysis based on word count, or a regex to map tracking numbers to shipping companies.

         - advantages: light-weight, quick & easy compared to DL models, are deterministic
         - limitations: hard to solve more complex NLP tasks